 How to write copy that engages users has greatly changed in the last few years!
-50% of people are now reading content via mobile devices and this changed the way in which writing to the web needs to be done!
+50% of people are now reading content via mobile devices and this changed the way in which writing for the web needs to be done!
 So you really might want to read this guide on how to write effective blog posts!

 1. Making an Effective Headline

 Before writing the main body of a blog post, it is essential to spend time to get the headline right.
 By the headline I mean the page title (on this page it is ‘How to Write Effective Blog Posts in 7 Easy Steps”).
-Before selecting a headline title for any blog post I do, I normally write around 10 to 20 possible options and then I use the Headline Analyzer from coschedule.
+Before selecting a headline title for any blog post I do, I normally write around 10 to 20 possible options and then I use the Headline Analyzer from CoSchedule.
 This is one of my favourite tools and it’s FREE!
 It is free and turns making titles into a fun game as you seek to get a pass rate of 70% and thus a headline that has impact!

-Using the tool (you can get access here) you simply enter the headline that you are planning to use and click ‘Analyze now’ and within a second the tool will evaluate the effectiveness of your headline.
+Using the tool (you can get access here) you simply enter the headline that you are planning to use and click ‘Analyze now’ and, within a second, the tool will evaluate the effectiveness of your headline.
 A score of over 70 tends to mean that the title is good enough to use!